kurakurasakti/ReplyGenius/Plan.md

 **Step 2: Build Landing Page**
 TODO: Create a modern, animated landing page with hero section, features, CTA (sign-up button).
 Use black/white scheme, specified fonts.
 Prompt for Cursor AI: "In the Next.js project, build a functional React landing page component in /app/page.tsx.
 Use Shadcn/ui for layout (e.g., Hero section with Card), Framer Motion for fade-in animations on load and button hovers.
-Apply black (#000) text on white (#FFF) background, Inter font for body, Space Grotesk for headings.
+Apply, Inter font for body, Space Grotesk for headings.
 Features: Explain problem (repetitive chats), solution (AI agent), CTA to /signup.
 Keep it simple, readable, mobile-first.
 Add console logs for animation debugging.
 If UX flow is vague, ask me.
 Output TODOs for auth integration next."

 **Step 3: User Authentication Pages**
 TODO: Add sign-up/login pages with forms, integrating Supabase Auth.
 Prompt for Cursor AI: "Add functional React pages for sign-up and login in Next.js /app/signup.tsx and /app/login.tsx.
 Use Shadcn/ui Form and Input components, Framer Motion for form field animations.
-Black/white scheme, Inter/Space Grotesk fonts.
 Integrate Supabase Auth for email/password (install supabase/js).
 Handle errors with console logs.
 Redirect to /dashboard on success.
 Simple and readable code.
 If auth variables unclear, debug with console or ask.
 Output TODOs for dashboard."

 **Step 4: Dashboard UI**
 TODO: Build a protected dashboard for API key input, chat upload, and response previews.